How To Get The Most From Your Saxenda?

 If you feel you pushed yourself too far, dial it back to an amount you feel comfortable with.
 Always seek medical help if you experience pain or feel unwell while exercising.
 Pushing too hard can result in injuries such as sprains and strains, which can put your exercise efforts on hold while you recover.

 You can avoid injury by doing a warm-up before exercising.
-A combination of static and dynamic stretches are ideal before a workout - static squats, jogging on the spot, lunges and other stretches can help to limber you up.
+A combination of static and dynamic stretches is ideal before a workout.
+Static squats, jogging on the spot, lunges, and other stretches can help limber you up.

 It's important to keep hydrated while working out.
-A bottle of water or isotonic drink is ideal.
+A bottle of water or an isotonic drink is ideal.
 If you don't have isotonic drinks at hand, you can make one using full-sugar squash.
-Mix 1 parts orange squash with 4 parts water and add a large pinch of salt.
+Mix 1 part orange squash with 4 parts water and add a large pinch of salt.

 If you are using a fitness tracker or app, don't get bogged down in the numbers.
 If you don't reach your target number of steps on a given day, for instance, aim to achieve the same goal another day.

 Most importantly, find an exercise you enjoy and want to do.
-Getting involved with a sport can be great for your physical and mental health.
-Your activity won't feel like a chore and you will be surrounded with other people who are striving to live healthy and active lifestyles.
+Participating in a sport can be beneficial for both your physical and mental health.
+Your activity won't feel like a chore, and you'll be surrounded by others who are striving to live healthy and active lifestyles.
 Likewise, fitness classes can be great for socialising while on your weight loss journey.

 Don't worry if you feel unmotivated or unwell to exercise.
 Leave it out for a day and try to exercise the next day.
 You should avoid any strenuous exercise if you are recovering from an injury.